jeffspence/jeffspence.github.io/people.md

 <br>
 Kiran is a postdoc in the group.
-Kiran received her Ph.D. in [Biostatistics](https://sph.umich.edu/biostat) from the University of Michigan School of Public Health, where she worked with [Sebastian Zöllner](https://csg.sph.umich.edu/szoellner/).
+Kiran received her Ph.D. in [Biostatistics](https://sph.umich.edu/biostat) from the University of Michigan School of Public Health, working with [Sebastian Zöllner](https://csg.sph.umich.edu/szoellner/).
 Kiran is developing methods at the interface of population genetics and statistical genetics.
 <br>
 <br>